blakeharv/psychic-octo-ninja/favorite_quotes.md

 Criticism has plucked the imaginary flowers on the chain not in order that man shall continue to bear that chain without fantasy or consolation, but so that he shall throw off the chain and pluck the living flower."
 — Marx

+"Jesus taught and lived it.
+The Church won’t admit it.
+You and God don’t need an intermediary."
+— Blake

 "Anyone who can appease a man's conscience can take his freedom away from him."
 — The Grand Inquisitor from 'The Brothers Karamazov'